hypertexthero/sg/README.md

 ## Alternative deployment of _site folder via rsync to avoid problem of overwriting existing files on server root

-  rsync -avzhe ssh _site/ hth@hth.webfactional.com:webapps/simongriffee/test/
+  rsync -avzhe ssh _site/ hth@hth.webfactional.com:webapps/simongriffee/

+…Or use the deploy script (after first making it executable with `chmod +x deploy`):

+  . deploy

 ## Things to do